Awesomej26/Awesomej26.github.io/_posts/2018-09-11-Introduction-to-IT.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>I will ensure that we have thoroughly checked it in order for the code to work.</td>
+    <td>I will ensure that we have checked the switch on the robotic arm and make sure IT IS ON!</td>
   </tr>
 </table>